North Korea–Russia relations: Economic relations

-In May 2016 the Central Bank of Russia ordered all Russian banks to halt financial dealings with North Korean agencies, organizations and individuals on the UN Security Council sanctions list.
-The move was in line with the United Nations Security Council resolution adopted in early March to penalize North Korea for its fourth nuclear test and long-range missile launch and curb its weapons of mass destruction program.

-Debt

-On 18 September 2012, North Korea and Russia signed a deal on debt owed by Pyongyang to Moscow.
-It is estimated that North Korea owed about $11 billion.
-North Korea's debt was established during the existence of the Soviet Union when the Soviets made loans to North Korea.
-The negotiations concerning debt reduction were held earlier in 2012, while the deal was signed in Moscow.

-In 2011, it was reported that Russia would write off 90% of the North Korean debt and in return Russia would be allowed to invest in North Korean projects in the energy, health and education sectors, as reported in 2012.
-One of the major projects planned by Russia was to build a gas pipeline to energy-hungry South Korea through North Korea.
-The multi-billion-dollar project is, however, unlikely to be realized as North and South Korea are still de jure at war.

-On 5 May 2014, Russian President Vladimir Putin ratified an agreement to write off 90% of North Korea's debts after the State Duma passed the law on 18 April 2014 and the Federation Council approved it on 29 April 2014.
+Since the start of Russia's full-scale invasion of Ukraine, Russia has increasingly relied on North Korean labour to address acute workforce shortages caused by the war.
+In September 2022, Russian Deputy Prime Minister Marat Khusnullin said they were "working on political arrangements" to employ North Korean workers in Russia, possibly 20,000 to 50,000 to develop the infrastructure in the Russian Far East.
+Intelligence sources in South Korea estimate that over 10,000 North Korean workers were sent to Russia in 2024, with the total expected to exceed 50,000.
+Deployment to Russia is viewed within North Korea as a rare chance to earn higher pay than available domestically, with many selected workers hoping to improve their families' living standards.
+Many of these individuals are assigned to large construction projects, as well as factories and IT facilities, in violation of United Nations sanctions banning the use of North Korean labour abroad.
+Official Russian data show a sharp rise in North Korean arrivals, with thousands entering on student visas to circumvent restrictions.
+Multiple escapees described to BBC the slave like conditions of long working hours, often exceeding 18 hours per day, with minimal rest days, inadequate safety equipment, and unsafe living conditions.
+Workers are closely monitored by North Korean security agents, confined to worksites, and housed in overcrowded, unsanitary accommodations such as shipping containers or unfinished buildings.
+Injuries often go untreated, and wages are largely withheld until return to North Korea, with most earnings transferred to the state as "loyalty fees".

+In August 2024 Russia sent 447 goats to North Korea.
+The goats will provide dairy products to local children to relieve North Korea's food shortages.
+That was part of the agreement from the summit in June 2024, where they agreed to exchange weapons for food.
+On 28 July 2025, the first commercial flight between the two countries in decades was launched from Moscow to Pyongyang.

 Military relations

 On April 26–28, 2001, North Korean Defense Minister Vice-Marshal Kim Il-chol visited Moscow, and a deal on bilateral cooperation in the defense industry and military equipment was signed between him and Deputy Prime Minister Ilya Klebanov.
 During Kim's visit, the two governments also signed a so-called "framework of intergovernmental agreement on cooperation in the military industry" and a deal between the two defense ministries.

-In October 2002, a delegation from the DPRK's Ministry of People's Military, headed by the Deputy Chief of the Ministry of People's Military Lee Men-su, visited Russia.
+In October 2002, a delegation from the DPRK's Ministry of People's Armed Forces, headed by the Deputy Chief of the Ministry of People's Military Lee Men-su, visited Russia.
 At the beginning of November that year a delegation from the Korean People's Air Force, headed by its commander Oh Kum-chul, visited Russia.

 In November 2015, the head of the Russian delegation to Pyongyang, Colonel General Nikolay Bogdanovsky, and the Vice Chief of the Korean People's Army O Kum-chol signed an agreement on preventing dangerous military activities.

-In September 2022, US intelligence said that Russia was buying millions of artillery shells and rockets from North Korea due to the sanctions caused by Russia's invasion of Ukraine.